-A new Bamboo Forest is coming to Hoyt Arboretum.
-Off of Fischer Lane, the .36-acre site will feature 25-30 species from around the world and will create the largest global bamboo collection in the Northwest.
-The Bamboo Forest will allow Hoyt Arboretum Friends to offer classes in bamboo identification, maintenance and Asian art, and create much needed song-bird habitat.
-Through interpretive signage, the myriad uses of bamboo will be highlighted as well as the wide variety of historical uses by Native Americans.
+A new Bamboo Forest is coming to Hoyt Arboretum!
+Off of Fischer Lane, the .36-acre site will feature 25-30 species from around the world represented by over 100 plants.
+It will be the largest global bamboo collection in the Northwest.

 The Bamboo Forest is a project of Hoyt Arboretum Friends and Portland Parks & Recreation and is made possible through a generous donation from Janice Stewart and Gordy Allen through the Allen Family Foundation.
-Additional support comes from Bamboo Garden Nursery and the Pacific Northwest Bamboo Society.
-The project is scheduled to be completed in the summer of 2017.
+Additional support comes from the Ned Jaquith Foundation, Bamboo Garden nursery, the deWeese family, and the Pacific Northwest Bamboo Society.
+Initial plants were installed in July 2014 and the project is scheduled to be completed in the summer of 2016.

 People are often concerned about how bamboo can spread and take over an area.
-With bi-annual pruning of the running rhizomes by arboretum staff and volunteers, the species that spread via runners will be contained by being planted in a berm or surrounded by a trench of sand and soft soil to allow for easier pruning of the runners.
+With bi-annual pruning of the running rhizomes by arboretum staff and volunteers, the species that spread via runners will be contained by being surrounded by a trench of sand and soft soil to allow for easier pruning of the runners.
 Our Bamboo Forest will also contain clumping bamboo that does not spread via runners.
-Additionally, there is a roadway surrounding the Bamboo Forest that will serve as a barrier.
+Additionally, there is a loop road surrounding the Bamboo Forest that will serve as a barrier.
 Bamboo can be controlled with proper maintenance, just as one would trim a hedge or prune a tree.

 Conservation - Giant Cane Bamboo (Arundinaria appalachiana) is one of only three species native to the United States.
 Only small patches remain in the wild due to clearing for agriculture, thus making cross-pollination nearly impossible.
 The Bamboo Forest will also create choice song-bird habitat making it a feast for the ears as well as the eyes.